 The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the head teacher.
+Furthermore, they will be available for inspection on the school premises by the proprietor and the Head of School.